Vox Continental: Clones

-Several modern keyboards feature emulation of the Vox Continental, including the Nord Stage and Nord C Series, and the Hammond SK series.
+Several modern keyboards feature emulation of the Vox Continental, including the Yamaha Reface YC, and the Nord Stage and Nord C Series, and the Hammond SK series.
 There are also some software emulations of the instrument, including the Arturia Vox Continental V, a Virtual Studio Technology plugin that uses modelling to accurately recreate the electronics of the original.

 Notable users

 The instrument was commonly heard in 1960s rock music, and played by the Beatles' John Lennon, the Dave Clark Five's Mike Smith and the Animals' Alan Price.
 Lennon played the Continental on Rubber Souls "Think for Yourself", and regularly used it on "I'm Down" as a live set closer, such as their 1965 concert at Shea Stadium.
 In 2008, this model was sold at auction for $182,500.
 Price used it prominently on the Animals' hit arrangement of "The House of the Rising Sun".
 The Doors' Ray Manzarek played a Vox in combination with a Rhodes Piano Bass early in the group's career, including "Light My Fire".
 Paul Revere Dick of Paul Revere & the Raiders switched from a Farfisa organ to a Vox, and became endorsed by the company.
 John Cale used the organ with distortion on the Velvet Underground's "Sister Ray".
 Other hit singles released in the 1960s and featuring the Vox Continental include the Monkees' "I'm a Believer", Van Morrison's "Brown Eyed Girl", ? and the Mysterians' "96 Tears" and Iron Butterfly's "In-A-Gadda-Da-Vida".
 Augie Meyers' use of the instrument drove the Sir Douglas Quintet's instantly distinguishable sound.

 The Grateful Dead's Pigpen switched from the Farfisa to the Continental, before moving on to a Hammond.
 Tom Constanten also played a Vox Continental during his tenure in the Dead, but did not like playing it and switched to a Hammond as well.
 Yes' Tony Kaye played a Vox Continental when the group formed in 1968, and disguised it in a Hammond organ style casing on stage, before upgrading to a real one six months later.

 The Vox Continental was revived during the punk and new wave movements in the late 1970s.
 It was used by Steve Nieve, keyboard player for Elvis Costello & the Attractions, particularly in the early years up to This Year's Model.
 It was also used by several 2-Tone groups, including the Specials' Jerry Dammers and Madness' Mike Barson.
 Benmont Tench of Tom Petty and the Heartbreakers has also frequently used a Vox Continental, and sometimes prefers its "drier, thinner, more cutting sound".
 On "Don't Do Me Like That", he played one through a Leslie speaker.

 In the 21st century, the organist Rhys Webb, of the UK band the Horrors can be seen using the Continental.

+OMD used the Jaguar variant on their singles "Electricity" (1979), "Messages" and "Enola Gay" (both 1980).